juandarr/Behavioral-cloning/README.md

    * b.
 Train and validate the model with a training and validation set
 3. Test that the model successfully drives around track one without leaving the road

+My project includes the following files:

+* model.py containing the script to create and train the model
+* drive.py for driving the car in autonomous mode
+* model.h5 containing a trained convolution neural network
+* README.md summarizing the results
+* video.mp4 showing the driving skills of the new algorithm

 [//]: # (Image References)

 [image1]: ./images/architecture.png "Model architecture"